SQLiteFlow is an SQLite editor for Mac & iOS which is intuitive, stable and reliable to use.

 - Supports open remote SQLite database in iPhone or iPad with SQLiteFlow(iOS) installed.

 - Attach opened databases without any code.
-This is a very handy feature that could save lots of your time from writing ATTACH DATABASE commands.
+This is a very handy way to do attach database thing, and could save a lot of your time from writing ATTACH DATABASE commands if your business mode relies on it.

 Attach Opened Databases